akamai/AkamaiOPEN-edgegrid-C-Sharp/README.md

     signer.setBodyContent(postBody);
 ```

-* An URL request is needed, add it if you didn't specify one in the constructor
+An URL request is needed, add it if you didn't specify one in the constructor
 ```
     signer.setRequestURI("https://default_host/diagnostic-tools/v2/end-users/diagnostic-url");
 ```

-* If all the requirements are meet then we can call GetRequestMessage which will generate our signed HttpRequestMessage
+If all the requirements are meet then we can call GetRequestMessage which will generate our signed HttpRequestMessage
 ```
     HttpRequestMessage messageRequest = test.GetRequestMessage();
 ```

-##Complete example of a get request:
+## Complete example of a get request

 ```
     string client_token = "Akamai_client_token";